Chart Color Schemes

 Age

-Tooradin's median age exceeds the national pattern
+Tooradin's population is slightly older than the national pattern